 There is nothing in Bush’s version, either musically or lyrically, that explicitly points to its source material.
 Coming at the end of an album that is very elaborate in its pop arrangements, the song strips away everything but the most basic elements: voice, piano, and minor orchestral flourishes.
 “The Kick Inside” sounds hushed relative to the elaborate songs that precede it, but still intensely idiosyncratic, emphasizing her graceful vocal swoops and pirouettes.
 Her performance, as eccentric and potentially off-putting as it may be, reinforces the empathy of her lyrics, which take the form of Lizzie’s parting letter to her lover/brother: “This kicking here inside makes me leave you behind,” Bush sings.
 “No more under the quilt to keep you warm.
 Your sister I was born.”

 Bush was only a teenager when she undertook such a highly ambitious project to rewrite a centuries-old ballad.
 Her version betrays a potent strain of adolescent romanticism (“You must lose me like an arrow shot into the killer storm”), yet she displays a sensitivity that seems beyond her years.
 “The Kick Inside” usefully complicates the narrative by neither condoning nor condemning its protagonist for her predicament.
 It feels like an act of supreme mercy that Bush allows Lizzie to survive her own song after centuries of being murdered.
-We can sing along with participating in the violence against her.
+We can sing along without participating in the violence against her.

 In its inspiration “The Kick Inside” is a very different kind of folk song, but it does not sound like folk music.
 Forty years after its release, it sounds like nothing we associate with roots music.
 Rather, it’s anchored in the rock and pop of the late 1970s, incorporating some of the jazziness of Van Morrison, the sophisticated melodicism of the Beatles, and some of the artsy conceptuality of Pink Floyd, but all toward very different ends.
 She belongs to the generation that popularized punk, yet she is only punk insofar as she vociferously rejects certain commercial aspects of pop music.
 It’s not that she’s not a folkie; it’s that she’s not anything other than Kate Bush, a genre consisting of only one artist.